-The reacquisition caps years of safety and quality crises centered on the 737 MAX program: two fatal crashes in 2018–2019 that killed 346 people, a near‑catastrophic door‑plug blowout on Alaska Airlines Flight 1282 in January 2024, repeated Spirit manufacturing defects, and intensified oversight from the FAA, NTSB, DOJ, FTC, and European regulators.
-Boeing’s new CEO Kelly Ortberg casts the Spirit deal as a "pivotal" step in rebuilding a safety culture and stabilizing production, but the integration, labor fallout, and real‑world safety gains remain unresolved, making this an ongoing story of whether structural change can repair trust in a critical piece of global infrastructure.
+The reacquisition caps years of 737 MAX safety and quality crises: two fatal crashes in 2018–2019 killed 346 people, and a near‑catastrophic door‑plug blowout struck Alaska Airlines Flight 1282 in January 2024.
+Repeated Spirit defects intensified FAA, NTSB, DOJ, FTC, and European oversight.
+CEO Kelly Ortberg calls the deal a critical step in rebuilding safety culture, but integration challenges, labor fallout, and unresolved safety gains make the outcome uncertain.

 Total Boeing–Spirit transaction value (incl. debt)